poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 One source-preserving solution to this is to add either a rule saying the one without names is the default one or an attribute that marks a method as the default one when ambiguous.
-Type errors would then catch the wrong cases, though there are probably situations where that woulnd't work.
+Type errors would then catch the wrong cases, though there are probably situations where that wouldn't work.

 The non-source-preserving solution is for the compiler to propose fixes such as `Option::or(_:_:)` or to introduce unambiguous closures itself: `|a0, a1| a0.or(a1)`.

 As the main purpose of named arguments is clarity, the preferred solution would to ask for clarification when the situation is ambiguous.
-This has the huge disavantage of gating named arguments to a new edition and basically banning them from the standard library since code using previous editions has to compile with new versions of Rust.
+This has the huge disadvantage of gating named arguments to a new edition and basically banning them from the standard library since code using previous editions has to compile with new versions of Rust.